myui/hivemall/docs/gitbook/getting_started/input-format.md

 ## Feature Normalization

 Feature (weight) normalization is important in machine learning.
-Please refer [https://github.com/myui/hivemall/wiki/Feature-scaling](https://github.com/myui/hivemall/wiki/Feature-scaling) for detail.
+Please refer [this article](../ft_engineering/scaling.html) for detail.

 ***